flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-The `User` aggregate is automatically updated to include this new child entity.
+The `UserAccount` aggregate is automatically updated to include this new child entity.

 ### Removing a Child Entity